postmanlabs/labs-docs/src/pages/docs/sending-requests/requests.md

 * If you're building an API, the URL will typically be the base location plus path.
 For example, in the request `https://postman-echo.com/get`, `https://postman-echo.com` is the base URL, and `/get` is the endpoint path.
 * If you're using a third-party API, your API provider will supply the URLs you need, for example within their developer documentation.

-When you start typing in the URL input field, Postman will present a drop-down list of previously used locations you can use to autocomplete.
+When you start typing in the URL input field, Postman will present a dropdown list of previously used locations you can use to autocomplete.

 > Postman will automatically add `http://` to the start of your URL if you don't specify a protocol.